localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

   # Do something that's only needed for the local deployment
 ```

-Of course we don't want similar mount points for ECS tasks, or buckets called "hot-reload" in production, so be sure to make use of "if-local blocks" as well!
+Of course we don't want similar mount points for ECS tasks, or buckets called "hot-reload" in production, so be sure to make use of "if-local blocks" where necessary!

 ### LocalStack Extensions